LDMX-Software/ldmx-software.github.io/docs/Generating-Simulation-Samples.md

 There are a lot of commonly used aspects of the simulation, so we have incorporated these common "templates" into the python interface for the simulation.
 This section is focused on listing these available templates and how to access them.

 #### Generators
-Access with: `from LDMX.SimApplication import generators`.
+Access with: `from LDMX.SimCore import generators`.

 This module contains functions that produce each of the generators.
 You should _always_ use these helper functions because sometimes the underlying naming conventions may change in future developments.
 More detail about the generators is in the Generators section of [Configuring the Simulation]({% link docs/Configuring-the-Simulation.md %}).